 You will then be directed to another page where you will need to set the following points about your product:

-• Pricing Information.
-You can choose either a one-time fee, a subscription, or a payment plan (eg: 3 monthly payments).
+- Pricing Information.
+You can choose a one-time fee, a subscription, or a payment plan (e.g., three monthly payments).

-When you finish creating a product, the last step left for you is to associate this product with the sales funnel you created earlier.
+When you finish creating a product, the last step is to associate this product with the sales funnel you created earlier.

-To do this you will need to return to the Funnel Visualiser (Funnels > Name of your recently created funnel > Funnel Visualiser).
+To do this, return to the Funnel visualizer (Funnels > Name of your recently created funnel > Funnel Visualiser).

 Then hover over the Checkout Page and select Edit > Product Settings.